diffusionstudio/core/README.md

 **Remotion** is a React-based video creation tool that transforms the entire DOM into videos.
 It's particularly suited for beginners, as web developers can start creating videos using the skills they already have.

-**Motion Canvas** uses a Canvas 2D implementation for rendering.
-It is intended as a standalone editor for creating production-quality animations.
+**Motion Canvas** is intended as a standalone editor for creating production-quality animations.
 It features a unique imperative API that adds elements to the timeline procedurally, rather than relying on keyframes like traditional video editing tools.
 This makes Motion Canvas ideal for crafting detailed, animated videos.

-In contrast, **Diffusion Studio** is not a framework with a visual editing interface but a video editing library that can be integrated into existing projects.
-It operates entirely on the client-side, eliminating the need for additional backend infrastructure.
+In contrast, **Diffusion Studio** is not a framework with a visual editing interface but a **video editing library** that can be integrated into existing projects.
+It operates entirely on the **client-side**, eliminating the need for additional backend infrastructure.
 Diffusion Studio is also dedicated to supporting the latest rendering technologies, including WebGPU, WebGL, and WebCodecs.
-If a feature you need isn't available, you can easily extend it using [Pixi.js](https://github.com/pixijs/pixijs).
+If a feature you need isn't available, you can **easily extend** it using [Pixi.js](https://github.com/pixijs/pixijs).

 ## Current features
 * **Video/Audio** trim and offset